-In December 2007, the FASB issued SFAS No. 141(R), "Business Combinations" ("SFAS 141(R)").
-SFAS 141(R) replaces SFAS No. 141, "Business Combinations", but retains the requirement that the purchase method of accounting for acquisitions be used for all business combinations.
-SFAS 141(R) expands on the disclosures previously required by SFAS 141, better defines the acquirer and the acquisition date in a business combination, and establishes principles for recognizing and measuring the assets acquired (including goodwill), the liabilities assumed and any non-controlling interests in the acquired business.
-SFAS 141(R) also requires an acquirer to record an adjustment to income tax expense for changes in valuation allowances or uncertain tax positions related to acquired businesses.
-SFAS 141(R) is effective for all business combinations with an acquisition date in the first annual period following December 15, 2008; early adoption is not permitted.
-We will adopt this statement as of January 1, 2009.
-The impact of SFAS 141(R) will have on our consolidated financial statements will depend on the nature and size of acquisitions we complete after we adopt SFAS 141(R).
+In December 2007, the FASB issued ASC 805-10-15, "Business Combinations" ("SFAS 141(R)").
+It expands on the disclosures previously required by SFAS 141, better defines the acquirer and the acquisition date in a business combination, and establishes principles for recognizing and measuring the assets acquired (including goodwill), the liabilities assumed and any non-controlling interests in the acquired business.
+ASC 805-10-15 also requires an acquirer to record an adjustment to income tax expense for changes in valuation allowances or uncertain tax positions related to acquired businesses.
+ASC 805-10-15 is effective for all business combinations with an acquisition date in the first annual period following December 15, 2008; early adoption is not permitted.
+We adopted this statement as of January 1, 2009.
+The adoption of ASC 805-10-15 did not have a material impact on the Company's consolidated financial position, results of operations or cash flows.

-In December 2007, the FASB issued SFAS No. 160, "Non-controlling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" (SFAS 160).
-SFAS 160 requires that non-controlling (or minority) interests in subsidiaries be reported in the equity section of the company's balance sheet, rather than in a mezzanine section of the balance sheet between liabilities and equity.
-SFAS 160 also changes the manner in which the net income of the subsidiary is reported and disclosed in the controlling company's income statement.
-SFAS 160 also establishes guidelines for accounting for changes in ownership percentages and for deconsolidation.
-SFAS 160 is effective for financial statements for fiscal years beginning on or after December 15, 2008 and interim periods within those years.
-The adoption of SFAS 160 is not expected to have a material impact on our financial position, results of operations or cash flows.
+In December 2007, the FASB issued ASC 810-10-65, "Non-controlling Interests in Consolidated Financial Statements-an amendment of ARB No. 51" (SFAS 160).
+It requires that non-controlling (or minority) interests in subsidiaries be reported in the equity section of the company's balance sheet, rather than in a mezzanine section of the balance sheet between liabilities and equity.
+ASC 810-10-65 also changes the manner in which the net income of the subsidiary is reported and disclosed in the controlling company's income statement.
+ASC 810-10-65 also establishes guidelines for accounting for changes in ownership percentages and for deconsolidation.
+ASC 810-10-65 is effective for financial statements for fiscal years beginning on or after December 15, 2008 and interim periods within those years.
+The adoption of ASC 810-10-65 did not have a material impact on our financial position, results of operations or cash flows.

-In March 2008, the FASB issued SFAS No. 161, "Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133" (SFAS 161).
-SFAS 161 requires enhanced disclosures about an entity's derivative and hedging activities and thereby improves the transparency of financial reporting.
-SFAS 161 is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008, with early application encouraged.
-The adoption of SFAS 161 is not expected to have a material impact on our financial position, results of operations or cash flows.
+In March 2008, the FASB issued ASC 815-10-65, "Disclosures about Derivative Instruments and Hedging Activities-an amendment of FASB Statement No. 133".
+It requires enhanced disclosures about an entity's derivative and hedging activities and thereby improves the transparency of financial reporting.
+ASC 815-10-65 is effective for financial statements issued for fiscal years and interim periods beginning after November 15, 2008, with early application encouraged.
+The adoption of ASC 815-10-65 did not have a material impact on our financial position, results of operations or cash flows.